 Job embeddedness theory suggests that an employee’s “links” within the organization are one of the three main components determining a person’s likelihood to remain committed to their job.

-On the other hand, layoffs inevitably trigger those not fired to consider their own “plan Bs” in case their jobs were to be on the line the next time around, causing a breach in their psychological commitment to the organization.
+This is the reason why layoffs inevitably trigger those not fired to consider their own “plan Bs” in case their jobs were to be on the line the next time around, causing a breach in their psychological commitment to the organization.

-Regardless of each individual’s detailed reasonings, research shows that an employee’s closest colleagues leaving significantly increases the chances they change jobs as well.
+Regardless of each individual’s personal reasoning, research shows that an employee’s closest colleagues leaving significantly increases the chances they change jobs as well.
 This is the essence of turnover contagion.

 What can your company do about turnover contagion?

 Some level of employee churn is unavoidable.
-Sometimes an employee going after a position that better suits their needs is a win-win solution.
+Sometimes an employee going after a better-fitting position is a win-win solution.
 Unfortunately, sometimes even layoffs become necessary.
 Should you hence accept turnover contagion, too, as a “random variable” that you cannot do anything about and just absorb the costs after the fact?
 Can a company pre-empt turnover contagion and prepare to handle its organizational impact?

 1. Fortify embeddedness by focusing on the “Fit” and “Sacrifice” aspects